Geno Hayes: Professional career

 Described as a “smallish, athletic linebacker who makes plays all over the field,” Hayes was projected to be a fourth-round draft pick by Sports Illustrated.
 He was drafted in the sixth round (175th overall) in 2008.

 Tampa Bay Buccaneers

 In his rookie year, Hayes appeared in nine games, mostly on special teams.
 In 2009, he started at weakside linebacker, replacing Derrick Brooks.

 Chicago Bears

 Hayes signed with the Chicago Bears to a one-year deal on April 19, 2012.

 Jacksonville Jaguars

 Hayes signed a two-year, $2 million contract with the Jacksonville Jaguars on March 13, 2013.

+NFL career statistics

 Personal life and death

 On April 22, 2021, Hayes entered hospice care at his parents' home due to chronic liver disease with which he had been diagnosed two years earlier.
 He died at age 33 on April 26, 2021.
 Hayes is survived by his wife Shevelle, his son Gemarri, and his daughter Skylar.
 He was buried in Evergreen Cemetery in Greenville.